facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/web/getting-started.md

 ---
 layout: default
-title: Getting Started with the Facebook SDK for .NET for ASP.NET
+title: Getting Started with the Facebook SDK for .NET and ASP.NET
 ---

 ## Creating a Facebook Application